mattclarkdotnet/rdfdict/README.md

 rdfdict
 =======

-A python class for a nested dictionaries representation of quads and triples
+A python class for a nested dictionaries representation of RDF quads and triples